MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 Prefixed
 ~~~~~~~~

-The :class:`Prefixed` class introduces so-called *Pascal strings* for raw bytes and strings.
+The :class:`~caterpillar.fields.Prefixed` class introduces so-called *Pascal strings* for raw bytes and strings.
 If no
 encoding is specified, the returned value will be of type :code:`bytes`.
 This class reads a length
 using the given struct and then retrieves the corresponding number of bytes from the stream returned
 by that struct.